zachzhou777/Digit-Classifier-NN/README.md

 always hold.
 If the two bitstreams for 0.5 were exactly the same, the product would be 0.5 as well.
 Therefore, large bitstreams are needed to achieve a certain level of precision.

-Proof of Concept - Java implementation of the neural network and stochastic computing methods FPGA - Verilog/SystemVerilog code to be loaded on the FPGA
+Proof of Concept - Java implementations of the neural network, one using standard floating-point arithmetic, the other using stochastic computing methods.
+For the stochastic implementation, the StochasticComputing.java file is a standalone file that is used to determine how long a bitstream needs to be to attain a given level of precision in representing the real number.
+NeuralNet.java performs arithmetic the same way as the standard implementation, but performs the extra step of rounding floating-point numbers so that only one significant figure is present.
+Despite rounding errors, this neural net performs just as well as the standard neural net.

+FPGA - Verilog/SystemVerilog code to be loaded on the FPGA